UjwalGupta12/INST737-Project-/README.md

 * INST737_Star_wars_IMDB_StarWars8.ipynb
 * INST737_Star_wars_IMDB_StarWars9.ipynb

-In order for these notebooks to run successfully, the following python libraries have to be installed:
+In order for these notebooks to run successfully, the following Python libraries have to be installed:
 * numpy
 * pandas
 * scrapy